Aristotle’s Nicomachean Ethics: What It Teaches Us About the Good Life Today

 The Socratic method is a powerful technique but there are situations where one does not start with a hypothesis.
 Later philosophers can help us here.
 Others looked into more open methods of asking questions that went beyond just debate and into general inquiry.

-For example, Hermagoras of Temnos reportedly defined seven “circumstances” (or ‘elements of circumstance’) that are central to any issue.
-These were: quis, quid, quando, ubi, cur, quem ad modum, quibus adminiculis.
+Hermagoras of Temnos (with attribution from Augustine) clarified these seven circumstances for use in rhetoric and storytelling.
+He listed them as: quis, quid, quando, ubi, cur, quem ad modum, quibus adminiculis.
 These translate as who, what, when, where, why, in what way, by what means (Ballif and Moran 2005).

 Cicero is also attributed to using a similar system.
 This is the basis of what we know today as ‘the 5Ws’ of what, where, when, who, why (and how).